twobombs/thereminq-llama/README.md

-# Thereminq-LLaMa : baking a quantum layer caek
+# ThereminQ-LLaMa : baking a quantum layer caek

 This repo is alpha and dedicated to training LLama's with QC data